 On the walls are candi-laras which function as decorating the square pillar tops and dividing the panels of the circular wall.
 They are higher than those on the circular wall of the mosque.
 There are five on the circular wall.
-They have the same shape near the stairwings, marking between foot, body, and top.
+They have the same shape near the stair wings, marking between foot, body, and top.
 The plan is square with a profile which shows protruding and receding parts where foot, body and top change.
 The foot of the candi-laras has frames which become smaller and smaller to be followed by a straight upstanding panel which forms the body.
 On each front side is a straight and round frame, connecting with the protruding frame of the top of the body.
 This frame becomes the lowest frame of the candi-laras.
-This frame is again followed by smaller frames the higher they are located.
+This frame again follows by smaller frames the higher they locate.
 On the top is a straight upstanding panel, forming a cube covered by a more protruding frame.
 A few frames on the lower part have a decoration of antefixes and resemble flower rosettes.
 The other candi-laras have only frames and no antefixes.

 Through the split gate, we enter the courtyard full of graves, separated from the road by a low wall.
 On the right (north) side is another courtyard with graves which is separated by a rather high wall with a gate.
-The graves on the left are no ancient ones, but have been made during the last decades.
+The graves on the left are no ancient ones but have made during the last decades.
 However, the gravestones show still the old traditional forms.
 The rather old graves are on the left side of the split gate.
-Since the tombstones are simple without decorations or inscriptions, it is not known who are buried there.
+Since the tombstones are simple without decorations or inscriptions, it does not know who buried there.

-Gate F: In the north, there is another courtyard, separated by a rather high wall.
+GATE F: In the north, there is another courtyard, separated by a rather high wall.
 One has to go through a gate with a covered top (Gate F).
-The height of gate from base is 3.60 m.
+The height of the gate from the base is 3.60 m.
 The height from the base to the upper window frame is 2 m, while the top itself is 1.60 m high.
 On the southern side, the foot has a decoration of frames on top of which another one and a straight panel of decorated leaves and flowers.
-The decorations are again followed by other small decoration and frames, filled with scrolls.
+The decorations again follow by other small decoration and frames, filled with scrolls.
 The frames of the gate are curling outwards.